gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 ## src
 Type: `String|Array`

-*Minimatch* - Your source files.
+Your source files.
 These are the files that you are testing.

 ## options.specs
 Type: `String|Array`

-*Minimatch* - Your Jasmine specs.
+Your Jasmine specs.

 ## options.vendor
 Type: `String|Array`

-*Minimatch* - Third party libraries, generally loaded before anything else happens in your tests.
-Libraries like jQuery and Backbone.
+Third party libraries like jQuery & generally anything loaded before source, specs, and helpers.

 ## options.helpers
 Type: `String|Array`

-*Minimatch* - Non-source, non-spec helper files.
+Non-source, non-spec helper files.
 In the default runner these are loaded after `vendor` files

 ## options.styles
 Type: `String|Array`

-*Minimatch* - CSS files that get loaded after the jasmine.css
+CSS files that get loaded after the jasmine.css

 ## options.version
 Type: `String`
-Default: '1.3.1'
+Default: '2.0.0'

 This is the jasmine-version which will be used. currently available versions are:

-* 1.0.0
-* 1.1.0
-* 1.2.0
-* 1.3.0
-* 1.3.1
+* 2.0.0

+*Due to changes in Jasmine, pre-2.0 versions have been dropped and tracking will resume at 2.0.0*

 ## options.outfile
 Type: `String`
 Default: `_SpecRunner.html`

 The auto-generated specfile that phantomjs will use to run your tests.
-Automatically deleted upon normal runs
+Automatically deleted upon normal runs.
+Use the `:build` flag to generate a SpecRunner manually e.g.
+`grunt jasmine:myTask:build`

 ## options.keepRunner
 Type: `Boolean`